 RL models learn by doing, interacting with an environment, and adjusting behavior based on feedback.
 In ALM, this could mean:

-While RL is still in the exploratory phase for financial strategy, its potential mirrors that of autopilots in aviation: a system that doesn't replace humans, but enhances their capacity to manage complexity.
+While RL is still in the exploratory phase for financial strategy, its potential mirrors that of autopilots in aviation: a system that doesn't replace humans but enhances their capacity to manage complexity.

 And, while these innovations are promising, they also highlight a more immediate challenge: data quality.
 According to industry research, fewer than one in four financial institutions report having data that’s truly AI-ready.
 That makes infrastructure and governance just as critical as model design.